ppaschos/snowmass-connect-docs/docs/index.md

 * For private user data: `/collab/user/<user_id>`
 * For shared data among the members of the Snowmass21 collaboration:`/collab/snowmass21`

-Users can transfer data from external institutions to storage on Snowmass Connect using either of three following methods:
+Users can transfer data from external institutions to Snowmass Connect storage using either of three following methods:
 1. **scp**.
 For example: `scp -r <file_or_directory> <user_id>@login.snowmass.io:/collab/user/<user_id>/.` will copy a file or a directory from your local machine to your user directory on the OSG storage.
 The ssh-keys used for your profile on the Snowmass Connect portal must stored on the local machine.